 Parent loans are also available to assist families with the expected contribution outlined in the financial aid award.

 PLUS loans are available to parents who would like to borrow all or a portion of the family contribution calculated by Financial Aid.
-PLUS loans are at a fixed rate of 7.9%.
+PLUS loans are at a fixed rate of 6.31% for loans first disbursed on or after July 1, 2016 and prior to July 1, 2017.
 Repayment begins 60 days after full disbursement.
 Refer to the Federal Direct Parent Loan instructions to apply for a parent loan.

 Barnard will not process any request for private loan funding on behalf of the student or parent without first discussing all financing options available to the family.
 If you are considering private loan borrowing, please contact Financial Aid before proceeding.